Unsupervised Constitutive Model Discovery from Sparse and Noisy Data: Numerical Examples

 \section{Numerical Examples}

 This section demonstrates the performance of the proposed statFEM-EUCLID framework through synthetic numerical experiments.
-We consider the plate with a hole depicted in~\autoref{fig:Geometry_Loading} as a case study.
+We acknowledge that experimental validation is the ultimate goal; however, in this paper, synthetic data is utilized to allow for an objective quantification of the discovery error against a known ground truth, which is not possible with experimental data where the true constitutive law is unknown.
+Synthetic data allows us to systematically vary noise levels and sensor configurations to verify the algorithm's convergence properties, which is the primary focus of this methodological contribution.

-\textbf{Synthetic Data Generation.} Two benchmark materials are used as ground truth: (i) a Neo--Hookean model with one isochoric and one volumetric parameter (\autoref{sec:NH}), and (ii) a Mooney--Rivlin model with two isochoric and one volumetric parameter (\autoref{sec:MR}).
+\textbf{Synthetic Data Generation.} We consider the plate with a hole depicted in~\autoref{fig:Geometry_Loading} as a case study.
+Two benchmark materials are used as ground truth: (i) a Neo--Hookean model with one isochoric and one volumetric parameter (\autoref{sec:NH}), and (ii) a Mooney--Rivlin model with two isochoric and one volumetric parameter (\autoref{sec:MR}).
 The ground-truth displacement fields \( \vecu^{\text{true}} = \vecu(\veckappa^{\text{true}}) \) are computed by solving the deterministic forward FE problems with the true strain energy density $W^{\text{true}}$ and a right-edge traction of the form

 where \(T_{\max}\) is the nominal (maximum) traction magnitude, \(\eta\) a nondimensional load-scaling parameter and \(\pmb{\mathcal{E}}_{\vecX}\) the Cartesian basis vector in the \(X\)-direction.
 Observations are obtained by projecting the deterministic solution onto the sensor locations and adding Gaussian noise